Spanish Gangster Disciples

-The Spanish Gangster Disciples is a street gang that originated on the south side of Chicago, respectively in the vicinity of 88th & Houston in the South Chicago neighborhood.
+The Spanish Gangster Disciples is an Indigenous Latino American street gang that originated on the south side of Chicago, respectively in the vicinity of 88th & Houston in the South Chicago neighborhood.
 The gang was founded by Rudy Rios, who was a former member of the Latin Scorpions street gang.
-It is an offshoot from Gangster Disciples.
+It is an offshoot of the Gangster Disciples.

 Symbolism and colors

 Like the original Gangster Disciples, the main symbol of the Spanish Gangster Disciples is the Star of David.
 The Spanish Gangster Disciples also use pitchforks, winged hearts with devil horns and tails, and the numbers "19-7-4" - standing for the nineteenth, seventh, and fourth letters of the alphabet respectively (S, G, and D).
 The gang’s colors are baby blue and black.

 History

 The historical development of the Spanish Gangster Disciples street gang attempted to unify of all of the "Latin Folks" organizations while also involving itself in political and social undertaking.
 The Spanish Gangster Disciples concept originated in the year of 1974.
 The Spanish Gangster Disciples originated on the Southside of Chicago, in the vicinity of 88th & Houston.
 The gang was founded by Rudy Rios, who was a former member of the Latin Scorpions (Maniac Latin Disciples) street gang.
-While incarcerated years earlier, Rios was a part of a governing body called the "Spanish Growth and Development", which was initiated in Statesville correctional facility as a way to unite and settle issues pertaining to the Latin Folks.
+While incarcerated years earlier, Rios was a part of a governing body called the "Spanish Growth and Development" (SGD), which was initiated in Statesville correctional facility as a way to unite and settle issues pertaining to the Latin Folks.
 Once released, Rios transformed the Spanish Growth and Development into the Spanish Gangster Disciples with "blessings" from the Black Gangster Disciples hierarchy.
 In the early 80s, members of the SGDs were incarcerated with members of the Insane Two One Boys, notably a Two One elder named Pepe, this brought a friendship with the two organizations that carried out to the streets.
 The SGDs concepts were similar to that of the Black Gangster Disciples from the start, although they have minor differences in structure and "literature".